FAQs

 The City will commission a suitably qualified and experienced heritage professional to undertake the assessment of places.

-Who determines the final content of the Local Heritage Survey?
+Who makes the final decision on which places are included on the Local Heritage Survey?

 If a place is included on the Local Heritage Survey does this mean it will be included on the Heritage List?